AdmiringWorm/Hello-Transifex/.github/PULL_REQUEST_TEMPLATE/bug.md

+---
+name: Fixing a bug
+about: Open a Pull Request to fix a bug
+---

 <!--- Provide a general summary of your changes in the Title above, please prefix the title with BUG: -->

 ## Description